 For 2022, we estimated the fair value of our manufacturing reporting unit by applying the discounted cash flow method, which relied upon seven-year discrete projections of operating results, working capital and capital expenditures, along with a terminal value subsequent to the discrete period.
 These seven-year projections were based upon historical and anticipated future results, general economic and market conditions, and considered the impact of planned business and operational strategies.
 The discount rates for the calculations represented the estimated cost of capital for market participants at the time of the analysis.
 We also estimated the fair value of our manufacturing reporting unit for the year ended December 31, 2022 by applying the guideline public company method.
-We weighted fair values to estimate the overall fair value for the reporting unit.
+We weighted the fair values estimated for our manufacturing reporting unit under each method and summed such weighted fair values to estimate the overall fair value for the reporting unit.
 The respective weightings we applied to each method for the year ended December 31, 2022 were 80% to the discounted cash flow method and 20% to the guideline public company method.